-This function provides a correlation-based approach to quickly define clusters of a minimum size min.size.
+This function provides a convenient wrapper to quickly define clusters of a minimum size min. size.
 Two clustering strategies are available:

-- If method="hclust", a distance matrix is constructed using Spearman's rho on the counts between cells.
-(Some manipulation is performed to convert Spearman's rho into a proper distance metric.)
-Hierarchical clustering is performed and a dynamic tree cut is used to define clusters of cells. - If method="igraph", a shared nearest neighbor graph is constructed using the buildSNNGraph function.
-This is used to define clusters based on highly connected communities in the graph, using the cluster_fast_greedy function.
-Again, neighbors are identified using distances based on Spearman's rho.
-This should be used in situations where there are too many cells to build a distance matrix.
+- If method="hclust", a distance matrix is constructed; hierarchical clustering is performed using Ward's criterion; and cutreeDynamic is used to define clusters of cells. - If method="igraph", a shared nearest neighbor graph is constructed using the buildSNNGraph function.
+This is used to define clusters based on highly connected communities in the graph, using the graph. fun function.